rfo909/CFT/README.md

 CFT supports powerful templating, for creating custom configuration files.

-It also has internal access
+It also has internal access to the same tokenizer which is used to process the CFT language.

-to the same tokenizer which tokenizes the CFT language, and has a JSON parser which is written in CFT itself, returning a CFT data structure, as well as creating JSON text from a CFT data structure.
+A JSON parser as well as an XML parser, both written as CFT scripts, have been created using this functionality.

 ## Youtube tutorial